Ronald-TR/Facial_recognition/README.md

 With the x_axis the top left point. and y_axis the top left point too.

-I use this coordinates to write a rectangle to expose the detection area, but think in the possibilities, they're awelsome! :')
+I use this coordinates to write a rectangle to expose the detection area, but think in the possibilities, they're awesome! :')